mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 I used [this](https://figure53.com/docs/qlab/v4/control/using-osc-to-control-qlab/) and [this](https://figure53.com/docs/qlab/v3/scripting/osc-dictionary-v3/) reference to determine the OSC message to send to QLab.
-In this case the message triggers playback of cue #1.1.3
+In this case the message triggers playback of cue #1.1.3 You can update this to whatever OSC command you want to send to QLab.

 Next the ![OSC Node](/images/osc-node.png) node converts the data to an OSC message